cometlang/comet/docs/index.md

   - Python's dogmatic approach to whitespace means that many useful constructs just aren't reasonable to implement
   - C#'s empty `throw;` statement is often forgotten
   - JavaScript's many exceptions to the rule make programming it very error-prone
+  - Java's verbose syntax make it very unfriendly to programmers and keyboards alike
+  - C++'s compilation rules and templating system make reasoning about programs very challenging

+## Drawbacks
+- Currently, the math operations are _very_ slow.
+Because of how operator overloading is implemented, all math operations incur the cost of an object function call with virtual method resolution.
+- The garbage collection is pretty basic, naive and slow.
+For every garbage collection, we iterate through every object in the system, which is _much_ more than necessary.
+A relatively straight forward improvement would be to implement a generational system.
+Also, all memory operations on all threads come to a halt when the GC is running (which essentially means all execution stops).